mathmanu/caffe-jacinto-models/docs/Cityscapes_Segmentation_README.md

 ### Results

 The validation accuracy is printed in the training log.
+However, this shows the validation accuracy evaluated for cropped regions of the validation data and it typically shows lower accuracy than the actuall full image accuracy.
+To obtain the accuracy of the full image at original resolution, please refer to the section on "Quality evalutation" below.

 Following is what we got for the 5-class (background, road, person, road signs, vehicle) training.

 |Configuration                                    |Pixel Accuracy  |Mean IOU  |